alexschwantes/testcafe-browser-provider-selenium/README.md

 Use the following optional environment variable to set additional configuration options:

  - `SELENIUM_SERVER` - (optional) the url to the selenium server.
 If not set the default 'http://localhost:4444/wd/hub' will be used.
+ - `SELENIUM_HEARTBEAT` - (optional) Adjust or disable the selenium heartbeat.
+Default is 10,000 milliseconds, set to <= 0 to disable.

 ## Author
 Alex Schwantes